 For significant lifetime gifts or bequests to a minor child, a trust is often a better choice than a custodial account.
 A custodial account generally requires distribution to the child at age 18 or 21, depending on state law.
 A trust for the child’s benefit can extend beyond age 21 and include provisions that you establish for the appropriate purposes and timing of distributions to the child or for the child’s benefit.

 While outright charitable gifts can always be made during lifetime or by specific bequest in a will, a charitable trust allows a donor to give generously to charity while receiving the benefit of distributions from the trust.
 A Charitable Remainder Trust (CRT) is a trust that provides for annual distributions to one or more beneficiaries for a stated time period or for life, and at the end of the trust term the remaining value is paid to one or more charities chosen by the donor.
 A Charitable Lead Trust (CLT) is the mirror image of a CRT – the charity or charities get annual distributions for a stated time period or for the life or lives of an individual, and at the end of the trust term the remaining value is paid to beneficiaries chosen by the donor.
 In addition to providing substantial tax benefits, these types of trusts allow donors to carry out their charitable legacy while retaining some benefit from the gifted assets.

 by Cole P. Vastine

-Mr. Vastine is Senior Vice President, Trust and Account Administration, at Pennsylvania Trust.
+Mr. Vastine is Senior Vice President and Director of Trust and Account Administration at Pennsylvania Trust.